LindaKhodja/GLOG_AnaMetabo/README.md

 ## Bioinformatics Network Visualization & Graph Analysis
-This is an interactive web-based application built with R and Shiny that allows users to visualize and analyze biological networks.
+This is an interactive web-based application built with RShiny that allows users to visualize and analyze biological networks.
 The app can handle SBML (Systems Biology Markup Language) files to create graphs, and provides features for adding/deleting nodes and edges, as well as performing various types of analysis on the network.
 These analyses include centrality analysis and cluster analysis, which help identify important nodes and communities within the network.

 # Features
 Graph Creation: Import an SBML file to create and visualize a biological network.